patacongo/Pascal/doc/PascalNotes.md

 This problem is largely alleviated by using short strings that do not require such large string stack allocations.

-* The actual size of the string allocations is controlled by a command option to prun, -a.
+* The actual size of the string allocations is controlled by a configuration setting when the compiler is built, but is fixed at runtime.

 ## BUGS, ISSUES, and QUIRKS